mlibrary/swapmeet/docs/policies.rst

 Rules of this type are similar to *User and Resource* rules, but they also consider the user's system-wide role, typically an attribute of the user from a fixed set of application roles.
 An administrator flag is commonly converted to a named role when using this model.

-For this discussion a role implies a set of permitted actions.
+For this discussion, a role implies a fixed set of permitted actions.
+For example, an "editor" may be able to update items, but not delete them.
+This would be encoded directly in the rule, only changing when the application changes.

 Agent and Resource
 ~~~~~~~~~~~~~~~~~~